stitchdata/docs/_saas-integrations/hubspot/hubspot-latest.md

       This is applicable to any object that supports custom fields in {{ integration.display_name }}.

-  - title: "HubSpot Date/DateTime Values & UNIX Timestamps"
+  - title: "HubSpot date/date-time values & UNIX timestamps"
     anchor: "datetime-unix-timestamps"
     content: |
       [{{ integration.display_name }} uses UNIX-formatted timestamps in milliseconds](https://developers.hubspot.com/docs/faq/how-should-timestamps-be-formatted-for-hubspots-apis){:target="new"} to store `date` and `datetime` data.
 Stitch doesn't perform any transformation during the replication process, meaning these values won't be converted to timestamps before they're loaded into your destination.